v1.6.15

 Layout

-The docs area is wrapped with the <Layout> component from @canopy-iiif/app/ui/server.
-It arranges the page into three distinct regions (sidebar navigation, main content, and optional on-page table of contents) and wires up global navigation metadata during build time.
+The <Layout> component arranges the page into three distinct regions (sidebar navigation, main content, and optional on-page table of contents) and wires up global navigation metadata during build time.

 • navigation: toggles the left-hand sidebar that renders your section menu.
 Set it to false when you want a full-width document without navigation.